Head or Heart: Tour

-"Human" was released as the first single from the album on November 18, 2013.
-As of June 2014, the single has sold over a million digital copies in the US.
-"Burning Gold" was released as the second single in the United Kingdom on June 9, 2014.
-The accompanying music video premiered on August 1, 2014.

-Her third single off the album, "The Words" was released on January 26, 2015 along with the music video, starring Colin O'Donoghue and directed by Iouri Philippe Paillé.

-Reception

 Commercial performance

 Head or Heart debuted at number four on the US Billboard 200, selling 40,000 copies in its first week.

 Critical reception

 Upon its release, Head or Heart was met with generally mixed reviews from music critics.
 James Christopher Monger of AllMusic awarded the album 3 and a half out of 5 stars, and described the album as "more confident than her debut, yet retaining much of its vulnerability".
 In a 2 out of 5 stars review for The Guardian, Phil Mongredien stated that the album is "heavy on big, earnest ballads that – with the exception of the soaring 'Sea of Lovers' – are more technically proficient than engaging."
+Hot Press remarked that with Head or Heart, Perri largely continued the heartfelt, emotional style that defined her debut, observing that listeners who were drawn to "Jar of Hearts" would likely connect with the follow-up album as well.